ITV Studios: Multistory Media

 Multistory Media originally started as the factual entertainment and features network production departments of Tyne Tees Television and Yorkshire Television.
 When ITV plc was created, the separate departments of these two subsidiaries were merged into Yorkshire Television and renamed Granada Productions North Factual Entertainment and Features.
 It was then renamed again as the Northern factual entertainment and features department within ITV Yorkshire as part of ITV Productions.
 At this point an internal reorganisation took place to disband the management structure of Yorkshire Television and transfer the production business from Yorkshire Television Limited to ITV Productions Limited.
 The departments were then closed as part of a wider company production review but were relaunched in Leeds as Shiver Productions.
 On 23 May 2019, Shiver Productions changed their name to Multistory Media.

 Today, Multistory Media is one of the largest producers of factual entertainment for television in the United Kingdom.
-Examples of Multistory Media productions are Paul O'Grady: For the Love of Dogs, 60 Minute Makeover and Peter Andre: My Life.
+Examples of Multistory Media productions are For the Love of Dogs, 60 Minute Makeover and Peter Andre: My Life.

+Under a re-structure of ITV Studios Daytime due to cost cutting and efficiencies, ITV Studios Daytime will merge with Multistory Media as of January 2026.
+As a result it will see the loss of 220 jobs, as Multistory will take on the production of Lorraine, This Morning and Loose Women.
+Emma Gormley will be the new Managing Director of Multistory Media, in a move which strategically aligns ITV Studios Daytime and Multistory Media within one scaled label.
+Production of the 3 shows will also move to The H Club Studio in Covent Garden, while Good Morning Britain, will now be produced by ITN and move to their headquarters in Central London.